-Amblyseius andersoni is a predatory mite, its body is light beige or sometimes a dirty milky in color and is up to 1 mm in size.
+Amblyseius andersoni is a predatory mite, its body is light beige or sometimes dirty milky in color and is up to 1 mm in size.
 The male is smaller than the female, its size is no more than 0.5 mm in length.
 The female lays several eggs daily under leaves, often along the veins.
 The adult female lays 50 eggs during its life cycle.
-The larvae hatched from eggs and do not feed, they have only 6 legs, in contrast to the nymphal instars.
+The larvae hatch from eggs and do not feed, they have only 6 legs, in contrast to the nymphal instars.

 The life span at a temperature of 25 ° C: egg (3-6 days) – larva (1 day) – protonymph (3-4 days) – deutonymph (3-4 days) – imago (up to 35 days).